helloamanbhati-art/delta-demo2.1/README.md

 # delta-demo2.1
-this is for practice purpose
+this is a Demo for our Git and Github class

+# teacher

+Aman bhai